webpack/webpack.js.org/content/guides/typescript.md

 ## Importing Other Assets

-To use non code assets with TypeScript, we need to defer the type for these imports.
+To use non-code assets with TypeScript, we need to defer the type for these imports.
 This requires a `custom.d.ts` file which signifies custom definitions for TypeScript in our project.
 Let's set up a declaration for `.svg` files:

 __custom.d.ts__